 How it works

-Tax codes are applied automatically but can also be edited and assigned manually.
-A code is automatically assigned based on the tax code assigned to the customer record, but where they have no code the product setting is used.
+Tax codes are applied to rows automatically but can also be edited and assigned manually.
+A row tax code is automatically assigned based on the tax code assigned to the customer record, but where they have no tax code, the product setting is used.
 A product is set as taxable or non taxable; a taxable product will use your company default tax code and a non taxable product will apply a zero rate using code "- Not rated".

 A complete tax breakdown will be displayed on the customer invoice showing the total tax amount per rate applied.